victorperin/transition-live-background/README.md

 ##How to use?

-Right now, to run this background you'll just need to add there 2 parts of code:
+Right now, to run this background, just add these two pieces of code:
 ```html
 <script scr="/path/to/file/background.js"></script>
 ```